-This boundary is first shown on the 1839 tithe map of Cricieth and is almost certainly of postmedieval date, forming a land division between the farmsteads of Cefniwrch and Cefniwrch bach.
+This boundary is first shown on the 1831 Ordnance Survey map as well as on the 1839 tithe map of Cricieth and is almost certainly of post-medieval date.

 It is unlikely that the development proposals would require the removal of this feature as such no further assessment or mitigatory measures are proposed.